Five reasons why documentation in Confluence is great.

 - Notifications — Each team member can receive notifications when pages they care about are created or changed.

 Learn more about collaborating in Confluence.

-You know the documentation approach that requires you to install an app on your computer, manage files, push changes to servers, and hope you don't lose your work?
-Confluence isn't like that.
-Confluence is a web app, so you can use it on any computer, anywhere.
-Better yet, teams can easily collaborate because no one needs to install an app or download files on their computer.
+Also, you know the documentation approach that requires you to install an app on your computer, manage files, push changes to servers, and hope you don't lose your work?
+No worries, Confluence doesn't work that way.
+Teams can easily collaborate because no one needs to install an app or download files on their computer.
 If you want to know more, maybe grab a cup of coffee with your administrator and discuss these cool features:

 - Server, Data Center, or Cloud — You can run Confluence on a single server, a cluster of servers, or have it hosted.

 - Updates — Confluence is updated often, so you can stay up-to-date easily.